bar-assistant/docs/docs/faq.md

 Here you can find frequently asked questions and their answers.

+## Why am I missing some features in web app?

+Salt Rim uses background workers to power the web frontend and PWA and the browser usually caches files related to this.
+To verify that you have a cache issue try another browser or your current browser's incognito mode to check out the frontend.

 ## How do I disable user registrations?

 You can disable `/register` endpoint with environment variable.